tanguy0807/course_project/README.md

-# course_project
-course project of the "getting and cleaning data" course from coursera
+# course project of the "getting and cleaning data" course from coursera
+This repo contains three files:
+- README.md file: explains what is in this repo
+- CodeBook.md: brief description of the variables, the data, and the transformations performed in the "project.R" R script
+- project.R: an R script that performs the 5 steps to process the data from the UCI Samsung Galaxy S smartphone dataset.